 - In the "search" box, select "Protein," near the top of the drop-down box.

-In the "for" box, type or copy and paste NP_536853.
+- In the "for" box, type or copy and paste YP_003024036.
 This is the accession number for the human mitochondrial protein NADH dehydrogenase subunit 5 (NADH5), which is part of the complete human mitochondrion.
 This number is a unique identifier for a particular sequence.

 - Other proteins can be used as well.

-- The page for NP_536853 contains information about the human NADH5 protein, including the names of the researchers who submitted the sequence, the date of submission, and the protein sequence.
+- The page for YP_003024036 contains a wealth of information about the human NADH5 protein, including the names of the researchers who submitted the sequence, the date of submission, and the protein sequence.

 - For "Organisms," type " primates (taxid:9443)."
 This restricts the database search to primate sequences, which simplifies the output.

 - Next to the BLAST button, check the box "show results in a new window."

-When the BLAST results page appears, look at the alignments of the proteins.
+- Click on the "Alignment" tab to look at the alignments of the proteins.

 - Each alignment compares the human NADH5 protein against the NADH protein in a primate.

-Make a data table of the BLAST results.
+- Make a data table of the BLAST results.
 Include the following: scientific names for the animals, common names, and BLAST percent identity.
 View each of the four result tabs to find the information you need.